Ardhanari/stationery/README.md

 ### Icons

 Following pages use icons to cue the user visually about what page they are on and what actions they can take:
-FAQ
+- FAQ
-Contact me
+- Contact me
-Profile
+- Profile
-View order
+- View order
-Cart
+- Cart
-Address details (part of checkout)
+- Address details (part of checkout)
-Card payment details (part of checkout)
+- Card payment details (part of checkout)
-404 page
+- 404 page

 The icons are hidden on smaller screens to ensure the content is not overwhelmed by visual elements.

 ### UI/UX differences between mockups and final version

-Initial mockups were created using Figma and are available [[ here ]].
+Initial mockups were created using Figma and are available [here](https://www.figma.com/file/UmFDPng20jNh7YOAHgqtjS/stationery?node-id=0%3A1).
 Navigate between pages using the pages menu on the top of the left column.

 The final product remained somehow faithful to the original idea, however, some deliberate changes were made to ensure better UX